Best Fairway Woods 2024

 Deep face and low spin may intimidate some

-The Mizuno ST-G has been designed as a low-spinning option for faster-swinging players chasing a more penetrating ball flight.
-To boost ball speed, Mizuno has implemented their cortech chamber technology into the head, which is essentially an internal stainless steel weight encased in elastomeric TPU.
-This is designed to take stress away from the clubhead and provide an additional energy source.
-But how did the club test?
+There's more to this club than just looks anyway.
+The Mizuno ST-G has been designed as a low-spinning option for faster-swinging players who are looking for a more penetrating ball flight.
+Mizuno has achieved this extra ball speed and low spin by implementing their cortech chamber technology into the head.
+This is an internal stainless steel weight encased in elastomeric TPU, which is designed to minimise stress from the clubhead while providing an additional energy source.

 How we test the best fairway woods

-When it comes to Golf Monthly's testing procedure, we use the same ethos and methodology for all golf products to make sure they are as insightful, honest and comprehensive as possible.
-When it comes to golf clubs, we usually attend product launches so we can meet with the manufacturer’s R&D experts to understand the new technology.
+When it comes to Golf Monthly's testing procedure, we use the same ethos and methodology for all golf products to make sure our reviews are as insightful, honest and comprehensive as possible.
+We like to attend product launches whenever possible so we can meet with the manufacturer’s R&D experts and therefore get a better understanding of the new technology.

-After we have an understanding here, our first port of call when hitting clubs is usually the indoor simulator at Foresight Sports, where the team can test in a controlled environment using premium balls and the GCQuad launch monitor.
+After we have that understanding, our first port of call when hitting clubs is usually the indoor simulator at Foresight Sports, where the team can test in a controlled environment using the best premium golf balls and the GCQuad launch monitor.
 We also use TrackMan at golf facilities across the UK.
-We then do outdoor testing, usually on ranges at West Hill Golf Club, Surrey, along with North Hants Golf Club in Hampshire.
-We then put the clubs into play out on these golf courses.
+We then follow that up with outdoor testing, usually on ranges at West Hill Golf Club, Surrey, along with North Hants Golf Club in Hampshire.
+Finally, after getting all the data we need we head out to the golf course to get a feel for how the clubs perform in actual golf situations.

-Specifically for fairway woods, product testing is headed up by Sam De'Ath, a former competitor on the EuroPro Tour and Clutch Pro Tours, and he is supported by technical editor Joel Tadman.
-Both are competitive low handicap golfers, able to efficiently test the biggest product releases and successfully communicate equipment technology and product features to a wide golfing audience.
+Specifically for fairway woods, product testing is headed up by Sam De'Ath, who is a former competitor on the EuroPro Tour and Clutch Pro Tours.
+Sam is supported by our technical editor Joel Tadman.
+Both Sam and Joel are competitive low handicap golfers who are able to efficiently test the biggest product releases and successfully communicate equipment technology and product features to a wide golfing audience.

 How to choose a fairway wood

-Thinking about upgrading your metal woods?
-That may be a wise decision, with there being plenty of new and exciting options on the market right now that can offer plenty of forgiveness and distance.
-Brands are constantly innovating the design and build new golf clubs that promise to help you swing through the golf ball with more power and precision.
+If you are thinking about upgrading your metal woods then it is probably a wise decision, as there being plenty of new and exciting options on the market right now.
+When it comes to fairway woods you ideally want the perfect balance between forgiveness and distance, as one without the other is not going to help you much.
+The good news is that brands are constantly innovating the design producing new golf clubs that are designed to help you swing through the golf ball with more power and precision and the advancements made in technology have made striking from the fairway with a wood easier than ever before.

-But with there being countless models on the market right now, it can sometimes be very difficult to decide which one is best for your needs as a golfer.
-So to help, I've set out a few important considerations below that you're going to want to think about when choosing your next metal wood.
+However, there are so many excellent models on the market right now it can sometimes be very difficult to decide which one is best for your specific needs.
+So to help, we've set out a few important considerations below that you're going to want to think about when choosing your next metal wood.

 1. Loft